DIGIC: DIGIC X

+DIGIC Accelerator

+The DIGIC Accelerator was introduced together with the Canon EOS R1 and Canon EOS R5 Mark II in July 2024.
+The processor powers an improved Dual Pixel CMOS AF system, now offering an Action Priority AF mode capable of switching focus to subjects that are in action.

-DIGIC DV in Video Cameras
+DIGIC DV in video cameras

 DIGIC DV

 The DIGIC DV is used in Canon's single-chip CCD digital camcorders as well as the DC20 and DC40 DVD camcorders.

 DIGIC DV II

 The DIGIC DV II utilizes a hybrid noise reduction system and a new gamma system.
 The processor is used in all of Canon's high-definition camcorders and, with the exception of the DC20 and DC40, all of their DVD camcorders including the new SD camcorders FS100, FS10, FS11.

 DIGIC DV III

 The DIGIC DV III processor is used in the Legria (PAL)/Vixia (NTSC) high-definition HFS100, HFS10, HF200 and HF20.

 The Digic DV III has also been incorporated into Cinema EOS line of digital cinema camera, commencing with the C300 in late 2011.

 DIGIC DV 4

 The DIGIC DV 4 processor was introduced in 2013 in the Vixia/Legria G, R, and Mini series camcorders, as well as that year's XA-20 and -25 professional camcorders.
 Canon claims it is capable of recording simultaneous MP4 and AVCHD video streams.